orstavik/JoiComponents/book/chapter6/Pattern3_FeatureDetectAndPolyfill.md

 However, the web component polyfills are also invasive.
 When polyfilling customElements and shadowDom, the polyfills alter many of the core DOM functions.
-Therefore, if you run a function against the DOM that you expect to be supported by the polyfill *before* the polyfill has finished loading, this will likely create real problems.
+Therefore, if you run a function against the DOM that you expect to be supported by the polyfill *before* the polyfill has finished loading, this will likely cause bugs.

-The simplest and least invasive strategy to ensure that a polyfill *always* loads *before* other scripts that depend on it, is to load it **sync**.
+The simplest and least invasive strategy to ensure that a polyfill loads *before* other scripts that depend on it, is to load it **sync** and place it *before* the other scripts in the main document.
 When you load your script *sync*, any other script loaded by the browser will be delayed until your *sync* script has finished loading.